eikehmueller/ma32070/lectures/Notes.md

     - `npoints` the number of points $n_q$
 * A quadrature rule $\mathcal{Q}^{(\text{GL},\widehat{K})}_{n_q}$ over the reference triangle $\widehat{K}$ based on the Gauss-Legendre points can be implemented with `GaussLegendreQuadratureReferenceTriangle(npoints)`.
 The constructor is passed the number of points $n_q$.

-# Local assembly: FEM method on reference triangle
+# Local assembly: FE method on reference triangle
 We can now implement a simple finite element method on the domain $\Omega=\widehat{K}$ defined by the reference triangle.
 For this we need to be able to assemble the stiffness matrix $A^{(h)}$ and the right hand side vector $\boldsymbol{b}^{(h)}$.

 ### Stiffness matrix